Skip to main content

 Drug interactions of Zyrtec vs. Benadryl

 You should not take Zyrtec or Benadryl with alcohol or sedating medications due to additive respiratory and/or central nervous system effects.
-The combination could cause slowed breathing as well as excess dizziness, drowsiness, and psychomotor impairment.
+The combination could cause slowed breathing and excess dizziness, drowsiness, and psychomotor impairment.
 Benadryl also should not be taken with potassium products in solid dosage forms due to the risk of ulcerative lesions.

 This chart is not a full list of drug interactions.
 Other drug interactions may occur.
 Consult your healthcare provider for a complete list of drug interactions.